FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 <a id="source-reference"/>

-## 3.4 The "SourceReference" Data Type
+## 3.7 The "SourceReference" Data Type

 The `SourceReference` data type defines a reference to a source.
-A genealogical conclusion or a derivate source [the referring object -- the object holding the `SourceReference` instance] cites its supporting source(s) [the target source(s)] using an instance(s) of `SourceReference`.
+For example a genealogical conclusion or a derivative source is the referring object (i.e. the object holding the `SourceReference` instance), that cites its supporting source(s) (i.e. the target source(s)) using an instance(s) of `SourceReference`.

 ### identifier